lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorial8/tutorial.rst

     the group ``all``.
 Instead, the group of atoms not currently undergoing stabilization is named by appending ``_REACT`` to the user-provided prefix.

-Add the following commands to **polymerize.lmp** to operate in the NVT ensemble while ensuring that the CNT remains centered in the simulation box:
+Add the following commands to **polymerize.lmp** to carry out the dynamics using a Nosé-Hoover thermostat while ensuring that the CNT remains centered in the simulation box:

 .. code-block:: lammps